yahoo/OneMobileSDK-examples-android/README.md

 * Elapsed time
 * Video duration
 * Closed Captioning/SAP Settings button
-* Picture-in-Picture (PiP) button
 * ChromeCast button

-If you hide the title, and bottom element buttons such as CC/SAP, PiP, and ChromeCast, the seekbar will fall down closer to the bottom of the video frame, to cover the gap usually left for those elements.
+If you hide the title, and bottom element buttons such as CC/SAP and ChromeCast, the seekbar will fall down closer to the bottom of the video frame, to cover the gap usually left for those elements.
 See this tutorial for examples of how to hide/show these elements.

 ##### _Tutorial Sample:_